 The Grand Canyon

 What guide to living in Arizona would be complete without a tribute to the Grand Canyon?
 Over a mile deep in some areas and an impressive 277 miles long, there are multiple ways to enjoy the Canyon which warrant multiple trips.

 The North Rim is typically only open from the middle of May through the middle of October, whereas the South Rim is open year round.
 Plan accordingly.

 The next step is to decide which type of Grand Canyon experience you are up for.

-Whether you choose a helicopter tour, a hike, skydiving, rafting or casually checking it out from select scenic spots (like the Skywalk), you are sure to be amazed at the striking depth of the Canyon as it has been worn down by the Colorado River for billions of years.
+Whether you choose a helicopter tour, a hike, skydiving, rafting or a casual view from select scenic spots (like the Skywalk), you are sure to be amazed at the striking depth of the Canyon as it has been worn down by the Colorado River for billions of years.
 It is little wonder that the Grand Canyon is considered one of the Seven Wonders of the Natural World.